nasa/cumulus/docs/workflows/README.md

 Individual steps should ...

-* be as ignorant as possible of the overall flow.
+* Be as ignorant as possible of the overall flow.
 They should not be aware of previous steps.
-* be runnable on their own.
+* Be runnable on their own.
-* define their input and output in simple data structures.
+* Define their input and output in simple data structures.
-* be domain agnostic.
+* Be domain agnostic.
-  * Don't make assumptions of specifics of what goes into a granule for example.
+* Not make assumptions of specifics of what goes into a granule for example.

 #### Scalable